Jul352mf/Outspamer/README.md

 - Reads contact data from an Excel sheet
 - Language-specific templates using Jinja2
 - Optional send scheduling with configurable delays
-- Supports multiple Outlook accounts
+- Supports multiple Outlook accounts when using the Outlook provider
 - Simple CLI interface powered by [Typer](https://typer.tiangolo.com)

 ## Requirements

 - Python 3.11 or newer
-- Microsoft Outlook installed on Windows (for the COM interface)
+- Microsoft Outlook installed on Windows (optional, for the Outlook provider)
 - See `requirements.txt` for Python package dependencies

 ## Installation